 Your cart is empty.

 In 2010 Nikki was accepted into the Law Graduate Program at the Fair Work Commission (Melbourne) where she worked for several years.
-She was promoted to a position in the Unfair Dismissal Team and later as an Associate of the Commission.
+She was promoted to a position in the Unfair Dismissal Team and later worked as an Associate of the Commission.

 From 2012 Nikki worked as the Principal Industrial Officer at the Queensland Working Women’s Service where she prosecuted sexual harassment and discrimination matters in the Australian Human Rights Commission and the Equal Opportunity Commission.